Orthogonal polynomials and diffusion operators: Introduction

+The main motivation for this study lies in probability theory, where such models for diffusion operators are the easiest ones where one may check various quantities relating properties of the generator (curvature, diameter, spectral gap, etc.) to the best possible estimation for the various constants in functional inequalities (logarithmic Sobolev inequalities, Sobolev inequalities, isoperimetric inequalities, estimates on the heat kernel, e.g.).
+It turns out that the dimension 1 models, where most of the computations may be done explicitly, provide good models for testing various conjectures.
+However, there are too few dimension 1 models to really explore all the various questions arising in this area.
+It seems therefore natural to try to describe more families where such computations may be made.
+Beyond this, those families provide natural bases into which computations may be made in approximation theory, partial differential equations, etc.

-The aim of this paper is to generalize the dimension 1 classification for differential operators to higher dimensions, and in particular in dimension 2, to give a precise description of the differential operators, the measures and the domains concerned.
+The aim of this paper is then to extend the dimension 1 classification for differential operators to higher dimensions, and in particular in dimension 2, to give a precise description of the differential operators, the measures and the domains concerned.

+In $\bR^d$, in order to properly define an orthonormal polynomial basis, we first have to agree on a way of ordering the polynomials, and this is done according to the choice of a degree.
+Choosing some positive integers $w_1, \dots, w_d$, a monomial $x_1^{p_1}x_2^{p_2}\cdots x_d^{p_d}$ will have a degree $ w_1p_1+ \cdots +w_dp_d$, and the degree of a polynomial is the maximum degree of its monomials (we may of course reduce to the case where those integers $w _i$ have no common factor).
+When all the $w_i$ are equal to 1, this is the usual degree.
+According to this, one defines the finite dimensional vector space $\cP_n^d$ of polynomials with total degree less than $n$, and a polynomial orthogonal basis is defined by the choice for each $n$ of an orthonormal basis of the orthogonal complement of $\cP_{n-1}^d$ in $\cP_n^d$.

+Although many of the results of this paper, in particular in section~\ref{cas.general}, could be extended to the general degree case, we stick in this paper to the usual degree.